IslandRhythms/AutoPromoteFeature-XCOM2Mod/AutoPromotion/AutoPromotion/ReadMe.txt

 [h3] How to find the Soldier's Internal Class Name or Full Name [/h3] Make sure that you have logging enabled, otherwise you will not see the logs!
 Also make sure you have ranked up a soldier to squaddie with the class in question, otherwise you won't see it.
+Also make sure that you don't have buying a random ability enabled.
 [list]
 [*] Go to this file in your computer [code]..\Documents\my games\XCOM2 War of the Chosen\XComGame\Logs\Launch.log[/code]